 Pre-ICIS: Applying – If the event is appealing to you and you can commit to attending in full, you are highly encouraged to apply—there are no restrictions on who can apply to the Paperathon.
 The application process consists of completing a survey (https://byu.az1.qualtrics.com/jfe/form/SV_8xkRLf8esFARA2N) in order to identify what interests, abilities, and resources you can contribute to a project team (e.g., data, methods, perspectives, and domain expertise).
 We encourage participants to arrive with ideas about potential projects, yet we also ask that you remain open-minded to project ideas that emerge through collaboration with your project team and the project mentor.
 Please note that already completed or nearly completed papers will not be considered as a valid project for a group to work on.
 You may bring ideas, data, and other expertise, but not a paper that has already been or is nearly completed.
 If a paper is truly still in the formative stages, then it is welcome.
 However, there is no guarantee that a group and its mentor will choose to work on your work in progress; so please come with an open mind and willingness to contribute to whatever your group collectively decides to pursue.

 The application deadline is September 1st, 2020, 11:59 p.m.
-Hyderabad, India time (UTC +5:30).
-The agenda for the Paperathon is described below.
-You should only apply to participate in the Paperathon if you can commit to attending both days.
+New York time.
+The Paper-a-thon is conducted over two days.
+You should only apply to participate in the Paper-a-thon if you can commit to attending both days.